 The danger however must be guarded against that where visibility is bad the fighters will not see the bombers flying over in time and will start too late.

 It will therefore be better in the case of bad visibility for the heavy fighters that are situated further inland to make an arrangement with the bombers for providing immediate protection while it is preferable for the light fighters to work in close formations and to be ordered into the target area on a time schedule.

 In order to avoid heavy losses it is essential that all units fly together in close formations.

 Moreover after the attack all units including Ju 88s, must close up again, as aircraft flying alone will inevitably become victims of enemy fighters.

 It must be impressed on all units that closest formation flying is essential.

-The signal intercepted went from V. Fliegerkorps to KG 54 and JG 2 but the instructions were thought probably to have gone out to all German units operating against Great Britain.
+The signal intercepted went from V. Fliegerkorps to KG 54 and JG 2 but the instructions were thought probably to have been issued to all German units operating against Great Britain.

 Area mostly cloudless, ground hazy, good visibility high up, wind at 5,000 metres NW, 40 to 50 km/h.

 PART TWO OF FOUR